ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Public peer file - the public peer file associated with the contact ID
     * Priority / weight - SRV like priority and weighting system to gage which identity discovered to be associated to the same peer contact have highest priority
     * contact proof bundle - signed bundle to be incorporated as part of the identity proof returned from identity-lookup
-      * stable ID - same value as passed into identity information (as part of the signed bundle)
+      * Stable ID - same value as passed into identity information (as part of the signed bundle)
-      * contact - the peer URI for the public peer file specified
+      * Contact - the peer URI for the public peer file specified
       * Identity URI - the full identity URI of the logged in user
-      * signed by public peer file specified (only if peer file is being set, otherwise no "identityBundle" will be present)
+      * Signed by public peer file specified (only if peer file is being set, otherwise no "identityBundle" will be present)

 ### Returns